Skip to content

 Chimpanzee tracking/habituation

-Chimpanzee encounters also await you on Congo tour in the Virunga National Park in D.R.
+Chimpanzee encounters also await you on a Congo tour in the Virunga National Park in D.R.
 Congo.
 This primate adventure began in 1987 by Frankfurt Zoological Society and it was purposely introduced for research studies.
-Visitors get a chance to explore chimp community in the rainforest and a chance to take their photos.
+Visitors get a chance to explore the chimp community in the rainforest and a chance to take their photos.

 When to visit Virunga National Park in the D.R.
 Congo?

 Virunga National Park lies in the Albertine rift area, an area that is influenced by the movement of the Intertropical Convergence Zone and EI Nino-Southern Oscillation.
 The ideal period for you to excellently enjoy adventures like gorilla trekking in Virunga National Park is during the dry season.
 The dry months occur from December to February and June to August.
-The rainy months run from March till May, September to November.
+The rainy months run from March to May, and September to November.

-The savanna area around Lake Edward receives rainfall range of 30mm to 40mm and is the driest section of Virunga.
+The savanna area around Lake Edward receives a rainfall range of 30mm to 40mm and is the driest section of Virunga.
 The Northern sector experiences monthly mean precipitation of 220mm while the Southern end records precipitation of 160mm.
-The average temperature record along the lower elevation differs from 23 to 28 degrees while in higher altitudes, about 16-24 degrees but can drop even below 14 degrees celsius.
+The average temperature record along the lower elevation differs from 23 to 28 degrees while in higher altitudes, about 16-24 degrees but can drop even below 14 degrees Celsius.

 Virunga National Park Lodges